 As a result, the robots.txt file will be present in your website file directory even if there are no restrictions for the search engine bots to crawl and index your website.
 There are several ways to disable the robots.txt file in WordPress.

-You can do so directly from the WordPress dashboard or edit the file manually using a plugin, FTP, or cPanel.
+You can do so directly from the WordPress dashboard or manually using a plugin, FTP, or cPanel.

 1. Disable Robots.txt from WordPress Dashboard

-It’s straightforward to disable the robots.txt file from your WordPress dashboard.
+It’s straightforward to disable robots.txt in your WordPress dashboard.
 All you have to do is go to Settings > Reading from your WordPress dashboard, uncheck the Search Engine Visibility option, and save the changes.

 This will remove all the contents of the robots.txt file in your WordPress website and change it to: